wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 ## Using Tracing with Spring Boot

-Assume that you want to write Spring Boot code that, when instrumented for OpenTracing, automatically creates spans that work across multiple microservices.
+Assume that you want to write Spring Boot code and instrument for OpenTracing.
+You want to ensure OpenTracing creates spans that work across multiple microservices.
 Here's what you need to know:
 * If you're using Spring Cloud Sleuth, **everything has to be a bean**.
 For example, if you're using RestTemplates, those have to be beans.
 * You can create a RestTemplate bean yourself, or you can inject via RestTemplateBuilder.